megacoder/syntaxify/README.md

 # syntaxify
-A userscript for syntax highlighting across the web.
+Adds syntax highlighting as a right-click/context menu entry for any `<pre>` and `<code>` and  tags in a page.
+Contains the HighlightJS minimal JS and CSS.